Prasaderp/Word-Doc-Translation-with-Structure-Preservation-/README.md

 ## Potential Future Enhancements

--   A graphical user interface (GUI) for easier file selection and option configuration.
--   Support for more target languages and possibly other translation models.
--   More sophisticated handling of complex document layouts and Word features.
 -   Finer-grained control over NLLB model parameters or selection of different model sizes.
 -   Improved parsing and preservation strategies for diverse mathematical notations.
 -   Advanced sentence segmentation, especially for text rich in placeholders.